IMMM-SFA/naturf/docs/source/user_guide.rst

   GODH = 0.67 * zh

-where, *zh* is building height in m.
+where, *GODH* is Grimmond & Oke displacement height in m; *zh* is building height in m.

 Raupach Roughness Length (105, 107, 109, 111)